abduhamidweb/CodeCrafters/README.md

-# Sapid-Backend
-Qisqacha taom buyurtma qilish.
+# Web application of the CodeCrefters